Skip to content

 Negative

-One shot learning involves providing the model with a single example of the task during training or finetuning.
-The model then uses this example to generalize and perform the task on new, unseen data.
-For example, let's say you want to train a language model to generate poetry.
-You can provide the model with a single example of a poem during training, and the model will use this example to generate new poems.
+One shot learning involves providing the LLM with just one example of the task during training or finetuning.
+The LLM then uses this example to generalize and perform the task on new, unseen data.

 Review: Food is very bad